 There will be two sessions of the San Bernardino event will be Wednesday through Saturday, November 8 to 11, and the second will be Wednesday through Saturday, November 15 to 18, both at Hume SoCal, just under an hour’s drive from San Bernardino.
 Your child will be away from campus for two school days, a Thursday and a Friday.
 While being off campus presents a challenge to keep up with missed classroom time and homework, this unique opportunity is worth it, based on the growth of the program over the years and the positive feedback from students and teachers.

 Your child will be supervised at all times by their teacher, other teachers and chaperones, and event volunteers.
 Students and teachers stay in dormitories, with bathrooms right off the sleeping areas.
 All educational and social activities are conducted in a safe and fun environment.
 In the case of a medical emergency, there is a registered nurse on staff who has advanced training in outdoor emergency care.

-To learn more about the Forestry Challenge, take a look around this website, where you will find a sample schedule, rules, and information about Green Valley Lake Christian Camp.
-On the bottom of the What is Forestry Challenge page there is a link to a TV news report, which is a good 2-minute explanation of the Forestry Challenge program.
+To learn more about the Forestry Challenge, take a look around this website, where you will find a sample schedule, rules, and information about Hume SoCal.
+On the bottom of the What is Forestry Challenge page there is a link to an introductory video, which is a good 1-minute explanation of the Forestry Challenge program.

 If you have any questions or concerns, please feel free to e-mail me at email@example.com or call me at (530) 417-1960.